Want to know more about this article?

 This way, the activities of ZAP are important to the green business ecosystem of Chemport Europe, the umbrella organisation which brings together sustainable research in the Northern provinces.
 Apart from companies and educators, the local and regional governments are an important part of this incubator for green chemistry.
 ‘They are important, both by financing new initiatives and creating a positive environment for innovation.
 We all share the same ambition.’

 ZAP makes Chemport Europe more attractive to entrepreneurs.
-And there is more coming: plans are being developed to create a ‘Chemport Industry Campus’, which would host pilot plants, the next ‘Technology Readiness Level’ and scale after ZAP.
+And there is more coming: plans are being developed to create a ‘Chemport Industry Campus in Delfzijl’, which would host pilot plants, the next ‘Technology Readiness Level’ and scale after ZAP.
 This shows the importance of Chemport Europe, says Van Linschoten: ‘By providing a full service and supporting all steps of company growth, we attract business activity to the Northern provinces.’
 These green chemistry and biotechnology start-ups will provide new jobs for technicians and scientists.

 ‘Without very active marketing, we have half the space booked.
 This shows the need for such a facility.
 We get inquiries from companies all over the country.’